fbpx

 You can work with a mentor to get additional support on the job

-Yes, supported employment is one of the supports that can be funded by the National Disability Insurance Scheme (NDIS).
+Yes, supported employment is one of the NDIS supports in employment that can be funded by the National Disability Insurance Scheme (NDIS).
 You can use the funding in any workplace you like, such as government or non-government organisations, social enterprises or even a family-run business.
+NDIS employment funding falls under the Capacity Building Supports category and is designed to help you find, secure and maintain meaningful employment.

-Here’s how to have supported employment added to your plan:
+Here’s how to have NDIS-supported employment added to your plan:

 • Discuss your employment goals during planning.
 When you meet with your NDIA planner or Local Area Coordinator (LAC), talk about your interest in finding work and your job goals.
 This will help ensure that employment supports are included in your NDIS plan.